schwartzh2017/gender/report.md

 # Hypothesis
-I hypothesize that JK Rowling wrote with more patriarchal object and subject frequencies both when she was writing as a male and as time progressed.
+I hypothesize that JK Rowling wrote with more “patriarchal” pronoun part of speech assignments both when she was writing as a male and as time progressed.

 # Evaluation